cool4zbl/doodle/src/pages/assets/_about_me.md

 # Greetings, Explorer! 👋

 Hello!
-I'm Binliu, and this is my digital space where I dive deep into the unknown waters of software engineering, personal growth, and life's myriad adventures.
+I'm Binliu, and this is my space where I dive deep into the unknown waters of software engineering, personal growth, and life's myriad adventures.

 ## A Bit About Me...